 - This proposal is to be circulated, by the student, to the members of his/her M.A.
 Committee for their comments and approval.

 - It is then to be kept on file in the EAS departmental office.
 A “Thesis/Departmental Paper/Dissertation Proposal” cover sheet with signatures is required.
-Forms are available from the EAS Graduate Coordinator.
+The form can be downloaded from the EAS Graduate Handbook.

 Students who are doing a Master’s degree in either the Japan area or the China area must present an acceptable thesis in partial fulfillment of the degree requirements.
 A departmental paper cannot be used to fulfill the requirements of a China area or Japan area Master’s degree.